syncfusion-content/javascript-docs/js/Chart/Axis.md

 ### Customizing Logarithmic range

-Logarithmic range can be customized by using the **range** property of axis to change the *minimum*, *maximum* and *interval* values.
+Logarithmic range can be customized by using the [range](../api/ejchart#members:primaryxaxis-range) property of axis to change the [minimum](../api/ejchart#members:primaryxaxis-range-minimum), [maximum](../api/ejchart#members:primaryxaxis-range-maximum) and [interval](../api/ejchart#members:primaryxaxis-range-interval) values.
 By default, nice range is calculated automatically based on the provided data.

 {% highlight js %}